 Fort White is a tiny town located in the state of Florida.
 With a population of 566 people and two constituent neighborhoods, Fort White is the 445th largest community in Florida.
-Much of the housing stock in Fort White was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Fort White economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Fort White, where the median household income is $52,000.00.
+Fort White has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Fort White, where the median household income is $51,210.00.

-Fort White is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Fort White is a decidedly white-collar town, with fully 92.24% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Fort White is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Fort White who work in office and administrative support (33.19%), sales jobs (11.91%), and healthcare (9.36%).
+There are especially a lot of people living in Fort White who work in office and administrative support (36.21%), sales jobs (14.66%), and teaching (11.64%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Fort White has relatively fewer families with younger children, and/or college students.
 Combined, this makes Fort White a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.